SoraWebui/SoraWebui/README.md

 - ✅ Login with Google:

-  You can see this feature in 👉 [login](https://github.com/SoraWebui/SoraWebui/tree/login)
+  You can see this feature in 👉 [login](https://github.com/SoraWebui/SoraWebui/tree/login) or 👉 [version-0.2](https://github.com/SoraWebui/SoraWebui/tree/version-0.2)

+- [ ] Google One Tap Login:

+  Coming soon

 - [ ] Stripe payment：